- Adults - 2 +

 Take in the views at Pat Morton Lookout

 No, you won’t have the place to yourself.
 At any time of day, this sweet spot on Lennox Head, halfway between Ballina airport and Byron, is filled with locals and tourists alike, all enjoying sweeping views of the Pacific Ocean and the antics of the surfers below.
 But when the whales are migrating (June to November), there is no better place to watch their graceful arc.

 Drive to the end of Pacific Parade in Lennox Head and you’ll find Lake Ainsworth, a tea-tree-stained lake that, thanks to the tea tree oil that has dripped into the water from the surrounding trees, is said to have healing powers.
 Don’t let the copper-coloured ripples put you off – there is something quite magical about swimming here.
 A perfect precursor to lunch or dinner at Foam.

 Every guide to Byron Bay mentions The Farm.
 Why?
 Because it’s that good.
 This working farm is a collection of “micro businesses” – The Three Blue Ducks restaurant and café, a produce store, bakery and florist.
 Wander around (and take the obligatory Instagram shots) before garnering a table on the patio and hoeing into avocado, stracchino and poached eggs with macadamia crumb and chilli sourdough (breakfast) or slow-cooked beef brisket and smoked-potato mayo with beer mustard, farm dill pickle and buttermilk onion ring (lunch).
 It can get very busy so consider going early (or take a picnic blanket and pick up some takeaway from the café or pre-order a hamper).
 It’s a great spot for kids, too – there’s a playground as well as pigs, chickens and tractors to see, and workshops during the holidays.

-SEE ALSO: See our full guide to Byron Bay
+SEE ALSO: A Concierge’s Guide to Byron Bay